-In addition, since morphological change often lags behind ecological change, morphologically defined taxa may mask cryptic, ecologically distinct lineages, leading to erroneous estimations of their ecological niches (Malavasi et al., 2016; Škaloud & Rindi, 2013).
-Considering our model, Synura sphagnicola is currently regarded as a broadly distributed species occurring in a wide variety of mainly acidic water bodies (Siver, 1989).
-However, our data indicates it may consist of several both geographically and ecologically distinct entities.
-Though we are fully aware that additional sampling is necessary to support our observations, the majority of haplotypes exhibit non-random distribution patterns (Figure 3c).
-For example, it seems that haplotype 1A is restricted to central Europe, whereas the haplotypes 1C and 1D are distributed in more humid and warmer Korean environments.
-Similarly, the haplotypes 2A and 2C appear to be restricted in their distribution to colder regions of Europe.
+In addition, because morphological change often lags behind ecological change, morphologically defined taxa may mask cryptic, ecologically distinct lineages, leading to erroneous estimations of their ecological niches (Malavasi et al., 2016; Škaloud & Rindi, 2013).
+Considering our model, S. sphagnicola is currently regarded as a broadly distributed species occurring in a wide variety of mainly acidic water bodies (Siver, 1989).
+However, our data indicate it may consist of several both geographically and ecologically distinct entities.
+Although additional sampling is needed to support our observations, the majority of haplotypes exhibit nonrandom distribution patterns (Figure 3c).
+For example, it appears that haplotype 1A is restricted to central Europe, whereas haplotypes 1C and 1D are distributed in more humid and warmer Korean environments.
+Similarly, haplotypes 2A and 2C appear to be restricted in their distribution to colder regions of Europe.

-We feel that our perception of protist species should be revised considerably in terms of distinguishing between much more recent and morphologically similar, but genetically, spatially, and ecologically isolated lineages.
-It is highly probable that numerous protist species originated during the Quaternary period, as a consequence of a fragmentation of previously contiguous populations by the advances of glaciers and associated sea level variations.
-Indeed, some striking examples of Pleistocene protist speciation were already documented, e.g. in marine foraminifer Globigerinoides ruber (Aurahs, Grimm, Hemleben, Hemleben, & Kucera, 2009), marine diatom Pseudo-nitzschia pungens (Casteleyn et al., 2010), freshwater diatom Stephanodiscus yellowstonensis (Theriot, Fritz, Whitlock, & Conley, 2006) and brackish-freshwater dinoflagellates Peridinium aciculiferum and Scrippsiella hangoei (Logares et al., 2007).
+We feel that our perception of protist species should be revised considerably in terms of distinguishing between much more recent and morphologically similar, but genetically, spatially and ecologically isolated lineages.
+It is highly probable that numerous protist species originated during the Quaternary, as a consequence of a fragmentation of previously contiguous populations by the advances of glaciers and associated sea-level variations.
+Indeed, some striking examples of Pleistocene protist speciation have been documented, for example in the marine foraminifer Globigerinoides ruber (Aurahs, Grimm, Hemleben, Hemleben, & Kucera, 2009), marine diatom Pseudo-nitzschia pungens (Casteleyn et al., 2010), freshwater diatom Stephanodiscus yellowstonensis (Theriot, Fritz, Whitlock, & Conley, 2006), and brackish-freshwater dinoflagellates Peridinium aciculiferum and Scrippsiella hangoei (Logares et al., 2007).